ABOUT

 American violinist and conductor Gabriel Lefkowitz has captivated audiences throughout the U.S. and abroad in a dynamic and multi-faceted career as a performer, creator, and educator.

-Gabriel is the Concertmaster & Resident Conductor of The Louisville Orchestra, Artistic Director & Conductor of the Louisville Civic Orchestra, Artistic Director of The Chamber Orchestra of Louisville, and an otherwise sought after soloist, conductor, guest concertmaster, chamber musician, and teacher.
-A progressive musician of the 21st century, Gabriel is also a composer who has written the music for several video games, composed several full length albums of original music (one of which has over a million views on YouTube), and was the featured violin soloist on the soundtrack for the film Harriet (Focus Features).
+Gabriel is the Concertmaster & Resident Conductor of The Louisville Orchestra, Music Director of the Louisville Youth Orchestra, Artistic Director of The Chamber Orchestra of Louisville, and is active as a soloist, guest conductor, guest concertmaster, chamber musician, and teacher.
+A progressive musician of the 21st century, Gabriel is also a composer who has written the music for several video games, composed several full length albums of original music, and was the featured violin soloist on the soundtrack for the film Harriet (Focus Features).

 Conductor

-As Artistic Director & Conductor of the Louisville Civic Orchestra since 2020, Gabriel has led the organization to new artistic heights and civic distinction for its high quality performances, diverse programming and audience engagement, and fundraising/outreach initiatives on behalf of homeless shelters, cancer support networks, healthcare workers, and more.
-Highlights of the 2023-2024 LCO Season include performances of Rachmaninoff’s Symphonic Dances, Brahms’ Symphony No. 4, Holst’s The Planets, and a brand new work by NYC-based composer-performer Josh Henderson for vocalists, narrator, and orchestra entitled Brother Yasuke: Legend of the Afro-Samurai.
+As former Artistic Director & Conductor of the Louisville Civic Orchestra (2020-2025), Gabriel led the organization to new artistic heights and civic distinction for its high quality performances, diverse programming and audience engagement, and fundraising/outreach initiatives on behalf of homeless shelters, cancer support networks, and healthcare workers.

 Violinist